 - (1) A written examination at the conclusion of the course. - (2) Presentation of a written project allocated to each candidate during the first semester.

-Further details and application forms may be obtained from the Director, Division of Legal Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (tel: 01-716 7235/7464)
+Further details and application forms may be obtained from the Director, Division of Legal Medicine, University College Dublin, Earlsfort Terrace, Dublin 2 (telephone: 01-7167235/7464)